Taxuspt/udacity_reinforcement_learning_navigation/README.md

 `monkey_agent.py` - Your agent that interacts and learns from the agent.

-`model` - A neural network modelling the state-action value function.
+`model` - A neural network modelling the state value function.

 ## Training and running the agent